ztuowen/llguidance/parser/src/lark/README.md

   with `"name": "my_grammar"`.
 - you can specify temperature for subgrammar by referencing it via `my_temp_json[temperature=0.7]: @json` syntax
+- you can also inline JSON schema in the lark grammar, using `%json { ... }` syntax (it behaves like non-terminal)
 - special tokens can referenced via `<token_name>` syntax, for example `<|ENDOFTEXT|>`;
   they cannot be used inside of terminals, but can be used in regular rules;
   the exact syntax depends on the tokenizer